bluelovers/ws-iconv/readme.md

-# mixint/extraStat
+# extrastat
-### A simple lookup table to add MIME types to your file stat calls.
+### Resolve mimetype, ownername and groupname, and human-readable permissions.

 I wrote this because I wanted a lightweight callback to add Content-Type headers to my font files and css files.
+Then I started added more features to mimic the utility of `ls -la`, printing the names of the owner, group owner, and the permissions as 'rwxr-xr-w' as opposted to fs.stat's representation of an octal mode, `16877`

 Uses nodejs filesystem builtins to determine if a file is a directory.
 Returns the fs.Stat object as well, so you can grab byte length for Content-Length, and